 Yulia: [00:32:46] And everybody believes they're doing the right thing.
 That's why this world is so complicated.

 Osh: [00:32:49] Absolutely.
-And that's why that's why I always say you know When you look like me sometimes you can play like the funny you know crazy people or you can play the villains.
-And the thing about the villains is.
-People always think they're doing good no matter what.
-I always say.
-I don't think anybody is born inherently evil.
+That's why I always say “When you look like me, sometimes you can play the funny crazy people, or you can play the villains."
+The thing about the villains is, people always think they're doing good no matter what.
+I always say "I don't think anybody is born inherently evil."

-Yulia: [00:33:09] No they all think they're doing good.
+Yulia: [00:33:09] No, they all think they're doing good.
 And that's how you play a villain.
-You become very convinced.
-That whatever you're doing is the right thing to be doing. because there are no villains.
+You become very convinced that whatever you're doing is the right thing to be doing.
+Because there are no villains.

-Osh: [00:33:23] No, I agree 100 percent.
+Osh: [00:33:23] I agree 100 percent.

-Yulia: [00:34:44] You know I always say that.
+Yulia: [00:34:44] I always say that.
 Look at Oprah as an example.
 She's so inspiring to me.
 She's an actor, she's got a production company.
 Nobody told Oprah she should scale down and do one thing.
-Oprah wasn't like, "No I think i'm going to call it quits after the show."
+Oprah wasn't like, "I think i'm going to call it quits after the show."

 Yulia: [00:35:19] You have to dream big.